Find more information on upcoming hearings and the outcomes of hearings.

 Its decision is based on the ‘balance of probabilities’, whether it is more likely than not the facts of the allegations are proven, and whether they amount to unacceptable professional conduct, serious professional incompetence, and/or a conviction for a relevant offence.
 The Committee will then decide whether registration should be affected by one of the following disciplinary orders:

-More information about what to expect at a hearing is in our leaflet, information for registrants: giving evidence at a hearing .
+More information about what to expect at a hearing is on our information for registrants: giving evidence at a hearing page.

 We post notifications of hearings on our website five working days before a hearing.
 This includes details about the date, time and venue of the hearing, the employer at the time of the referral and the nature of the matter before the Fitness to Practise Committee.